 Hermit crabs enjoy species-specific companionship.
 In the wild, hermit crabs live in colonies, so avoid leaving one hermit crab alone in a fish tank because it’ll quickly grow stressed.

 The best hermit crab breeds to pair with fish include:

 - Dwarf Red Tip or Yellow Tip

 In addition, consider the water requirements of fish and aquatic hermit crabs.

 Not all exotic fish can survive in saltwater or freshwater.
 In addition, marine hermit crabs need water temperatures between 72-78 degrees Fahrenheit to flourish.
-Some fish require warmer or cooler climes.

 Will Hermit Crabs Attack Fish?

 Hermit crabs are omnivorous, opportunistic scavengers.
 However, it’s rare for a hermit crab to attack prey.
 Besides, most hermit crabs suitable for living with fish are smaller than the fish.